UD-CISC320-S23/lesson-19-graph-applications/index.md

 * Third member (email)
 * Fourth member (email)

-The theme of our project is "Internet networks and Information" we will use various graph algorithms to explore our Professor's website pages and subpages!
+The theme of our project is "Internet networks and Information" we will use various graph algorithms to explore websites and  networks.
+Our problems will provide valuable insights into the structure and dynamics of internet networks and the information they contain.

 ## Installation Code